Male (band): History

 The band was founded in December 1976 in Düsseldorf by Jürgen Engler, Bernward Malaka, Stefan Schwaab, and Claus Ritter.
 Their first concert was in March 1977 at the Ratinger Hof.
-In 1978, they played at several important early festivals connected with the punk scene in Germany: the opening of the SO36 in Berlin, and the "Into The Future" festival in Hamburg.
+They played at several important early festivals connected with the punk scene in Germany: the opening of the SO36 in Berlin in 1978, and the "Into the Future" festival at the Markethalle in Hamburg, in 1979.
 In 1979 they released their only LP, Zensur & Zensur, which was the first punk album in the German language.
 This was quickly followed by the release of the single Clever und Smart.
 In May 1980, Male toured Germany with the UK punk band The Clash.
 During that tour, they opened for The Clash's concert at the Philipshalle in Düsseldorf.

 Because they were releasing a new single, with a sound oriented toward electronic music, Male changed its band name to "Vorsprung" in 1980.
 Shortly thereafter, the band broke up.
 Engler and Malaka founded a new band called Die Krupps.
 Schwaab and Ritter founded the band "Freunde der Nacht," which developed a new-wave sound.